 Question: Is there a deadline to file an appeal?

 Answer: Yes, always!
-The deadline, however, differs from state to state, and from that in the federal system.
+The deadline, however, differs from State to State, and from that in the Federal system.
 But never take “no” for an answer.
 Most appellate courts have rules which contain residual clauses that provide for ways to argue that an appeal filed “out of time” and beyond the deadline should be considered nonetheless, the same as if it had been filed on time initially.
 And, if a defendant’s appellate attorney misses a deadline, there are ways to re-open the appeal through an “ineffective assistance of appellate counsel” claim in post-conviction proceedings.
 So never lose hope.
 Consult with a competent appellate/ post-conviction lawyer before ever giving up on the basis that it is too late.

 Question: Do I have grounds for an appeal if my defense attorney was incompetent?